-- All PTA activities, including fundraising, should be focused on our mission and purposes, in both how the funds are raised and how they are spent. - Transparency is key.
-The ways in which funds are raised and spent should be communicated clearly to members in Treasurer's Reports, including the PTA Budget Report showing year-to-date actuals. - All funds generated by a PTA, including the local portion of dues, should be budgeted for purposes that advance PTA work, such as enhancing student success or improving the school. - PTAs often find that membership dues are not sufficient to achieve their goals.
-However, fundraising activities themselves should be conducted in alignment with the PTA Mission and serve the children in our schools. - Use the 3-to-1 Rule: When planning the year's activities, there should be at least THREE non-fundraising programs or projects aimed at improving the educational experience, helping parents or children, or advocating for school improvements, for every ONE fundraiser proposed in the budget. - The proposed budget must be approved and adopted by the members at a general meeting before new fundraisers are started or any expenses are paid.
+- All PTA activities, including fundraising, should focus on our mission and purposes in how the funds are raised and spent. - Transparency is key.
+The ways in which funds are raised and spent should be communicated clearly to members in the Treasurer's Reports, including the PTA Budget Report showing year-to-date actuals. - All funds generated by a PTA, including the local portion of dues, should be budgeted for purposes that advance PTA work, such as enhancing student success or improving the school. - PTAs often find that membership dues are not sufficient to achieve their goals.
+However, fundraising activities should align with the PTA Mission and serve the children in our schools and community. - Use the 3-to-1 Rule: When planning the year's activities, there should be at least THREE non-fundraising programs or projects aimed at improving the educational experience, helping parents or children, or advocating for school improvements, for every ONE fundraiser proposed in the budget. - The members must approve and adopt the proposed budget at a general meeting before new fundraisers are started, or any expenses are paid.